MasLiang/Learning-without-Forgetting-using-Pytorch/README.md

 If I only add one class, the accuracy of the new class will be very high with a litle decrease of accuracy of old 1000 classes.
 I tried this in CUB data set and the ave-acc of new 200 classes is 80.98% and the accuracy of old 1000 classes is 55.035% (-1.465%).

-I holp you can chech your curves after implementing this code.
+I holp you can check your curves after implementing this code.
 You will find that, at the begining, the accuracy of new classes will be always 0 for some epoches but the accuracy of old classes will decrease quickly.
 I don't know why.
 If you have any interesting finding, please contact me.